-OSISoft PI is an industrial automation software product (now part of AVEVA) that is used by businesses to manage and monitor their manufacturing processes.
+OSIsoft PI System (now part of AVEVA) is a real-time data management platform for industrial operations.
+The PI System Suite is software to collect, historize, view, analyze, and share operational data with users within and beyond the enterprise.
 The software is designed to be scalable from a single site to multiple sites, making it a good choice for businesses that have multiple locations or are planning to expand in the future.

 PI Integrators let you analyze operations data using familiar tools such as IBM Cognos, Oracle Analytics, Power BI, Qlik, SAP BI, Sisense, Tableau, TIBCO Spotfire, or any tool that accesses data using Open Database Connectivity (ODBC) or SQL standards.

 OSIsoft PI features a PI Integrator for Esri ArcGIS.
 This Integrator brings your maps to life by combining real-time operations data with visualization and geo-analytics.
 Data from sensors, control systems, and calculations enhance GIS analysis, providing up-to-the-minute status information for real-time situational awareness.

 OSIsoft's PI Vision is a tool that allows you to create your own visualizations.